 Single- and three- phase generators provide power differently.
 Both types provide alternating current (AC) power, but a three-phase generator produces three separate waves of power, delivered in one sequence, ensuring uninterrupted power flow.
 Most residential power is single-phase, therefore requiring only a single-phase generator.
 Large businesses like hospitals, airports and data centers require three-phase systems.

 Inverter generators produce direct current (DC) power and convert it to alternating current (AC) power.
-This process creates a smoother electrical current, which is a more stable and safer for electronic devices.
+This process creates a smoother electrical current, which is more stable and safer for electronic devices.

 Portable generators are light enough to carry or have a built-in set of wheels to make them easier to move to different locations.
 Small portable generators are mainly used for recreational purposes, while larger, industrial portable generators are used to power remote work sites.